wemu/quartz-cluster-demo/readme.md

 ## Features of this Demo

+* show usage of Spring Boot and the Quartz-Scheduler
 * enable cluster mode for Quartz Jobs in Spring Boot
+* Provide docker-compose file to start a realistic cluster
+* use PostgreSQL to demonstrate JDBC Store and concurrent job execution

 ## Source of Quartz Database Script for Postgres

+This demo uses Flyway to populate the database.
+Including the Quartz required tables mean you need to make Flyway aware of those scripts.
+In the demo we copied it.
+It's source:

 **Quartz Postgres Scripts**